Toledo Zoo & Aquarium: The Rescue Roost

 The bald eagle exhibit and rescue is located in the middle of the north side pedestrian ramp to the bridge.
 The first inhabitants had an injured wing and a blind eye respectively.

 Cassowary Crossing

 Cassowary Crossing is located near the south-side ramp for the Anthony Wayne Trail Footbridge.
 The exhibit features the southern cassowary.

 Ziems Conservatory

-Ziems Conservatory is available year round for guests to view and learn about plant life.
+Ziems Conservatory is available year-round for guests to view and learn about plant life.
 It is also the winter home to the Galapagos tortoise.

 Flamingo Key

 An outdoor pond area consisting of flamingos, Dalmatian pelicans, scarlet ibises, roseate spoonbills, white-breasted cormorants, and other local native and exotic waterfowl including a mudhen.

 Kingdom of the Apes

 In 1993, the Kingdom of the Apes exhibit opened.
 It now holds Bornean orangutans and western lowland gorillas.
 The gorillas have Gorilla Meadow, which has an area of 0.3 acre.
 The orangutan exhibit has a pool in the outdoor space and climbing structures.

 Two chimpanzees, named Fifi and Harvey, used to be on exhibit at the Toledo Zoo.
-After the death of the chimps from old age in 2009 and 2011, the zoo chose not to continue the chimpanzee exhibit.
+After the death of the chimpanzees from old age in 2009 and 2011, the zoo chose not to continue the chimpanzee exhibit.